Wookiee Defenders – Battleforce Guide (Legion 2.6)

 Wookiee Warriors (Kashyyk Defenders)

 If you want something in your list that shoots things besides Fluttercraft, ranged Wookiees are basically your option.
 They’re still decent with a bowcaster, and they do have Sharpshooter 1 to downgrade that pesky cover, but most of their pool is white dice which makes them a bit of a slot machine.
-They need a way to get aim tokens, which they don’t particularly have in this battleforce with no access to Exemplar.
+I wouldn’t bother with the battle shield or long gun because the attack pools with these weapons just don’t make this unit worth it.
+They need a way to get aim tokens, which they don’t particularly have in this battle force aside from Yoda’s 3-Pip.
+Even accounting for the Pierce 1 they get from the bowcaster though, their offense is basically equivalent to a Clone Infantry with a Z6 and a Commander despite being 3 points more expensive, and they have lower effective health than the Clone unit as well.

 ARC Troopers

 Full ARCs are a hard sell in a list with no Boil, no Echo, and no Exemplar, but ranged attackers are definitely hard to come by in this battleforce, so they do fill a weakness there.
-Amusingly, they can also benefit from the tokens on the Wookiee generic one pip (since that doesn’t specific Wookiee Trooper for the target) but that is fairly edge case.
+I left the old text in here (it was correct at the time) for comedy.
+As of right now, full ARCs are very likely the most efficient unit in the game, and the addition of charge and a melee option for their Hand Blasters (when they already had Tactical 1) means they usually hit even harder than melee Wookiees do.
+Thus, for the first time ever, the limitation of one ARC in this army feels like a limitation.
+Amusingly, they can also benefit from the tokens on the Wookiee generic one pip (since that doesn’t specify Wookiee Trooper for the target) but that is fairly edge case.

 Corps